sini-mary/Dashboard_/README.md

 Once you have the dashboard up and running, you can:

-Select the desired time interval (day, week, month) for both water flow rate and temperature data.
+-Select the desired time interval (day, week, month) for both water flow rate and temperature data.
-View interactive charts and graphs that visualize the data.
+-View interactive charts and graphs that visualize the data.
-Analyze trends and make informed decisions based on the information presented.
+-Analyze trends and make informed decisions based on the information presented.

 ## Technologies Used

-Next.js: A React framework for building fast and responsive web applications.
+-Next.js
-IoT Sensors: The dashboard connects to IoT sensors to retrieve data.
+-IoT Sensors: The dashboard connects to IoT sensors to retrieve data.
-Charting Libraries: Libraries like Chart.js are used to create interactive charts.
+-Charting Libraries: Libraries like Chart.js are used to create interactive charts.
-Environmental Data Processing: Backend services for data processing and retrieval.
+-Environmental Data Processing: Backend services for data processing and retrieval.